ybenitezf/cdk_polylith/README.md

 ]
 ```

-Note that we added a `../../` to bases and components since this pyproject file is two levels down in the path
+Note that we've added a `../../` to bases and components because this pyproject file is two levels down in the path

-We need to add the necessary dependencies form the `pyproject.toml` in the root folder, from there we only copy the need's for the bases and components included - no dev dependency.
+Next, we need to add the necessary dependencies form the `pyproject.toml` in the root folder, from there we only copy what we need for the bases and components, no dev dependencies.

 ```toml
 [tool.poetry.dependencies]